STEVE-Rover/differential_drive/README.md

 This package calculates the odometry of a differential drive robot and publishes an odometry message along with the tf transform of the base link to the odom frame.
 It also takes twist commands and generates velocity commands for the right and left sides of the robot.

 ## diff_drive
-This is the node that receives the encoder data to calculate the odometry and also receives the velocity commands and converts them to left and right motor commands
+This is the node that receives the wheel angular positions data to calculate the odometry and also receives the velocity commands and converts them to left and right motor commands
 ### Subscribed topics
 * cmd_vel (geometry_msgs/Twist): Twist commands
-* wheel_enc (differential_drive/Encoders): Encoder values accounting for wrap around of both sides of the robot
+* wheel_angles (differential_drive/WheelAngularPositions): Averaged angular positions of the left and right sides of the robot.

 ### Published topics
 * wheel_vel_target (differential_drive/VelocityTargets): Velocity targets for both sides of the robot